MicrosoftDocs/azure-devops-docs/docs/pipelines/migrate/from-classic-pipelines.md

 ---
-title: Migrate from classic pipelines to YAML
+title: Migrate from Classic to YAML pipelines
 titleSuffix: Azure Pipelines
-description: How to migrate from classic pipelines to YAML ms.topic: quickstart ms.date: 12/04/2020
+description: How to migrate from classic pipelines to YAML ms.topic: quickstart ms.date: 12/07/2020
 monikerRange: azure-devops
 ---

 # Quickstart: Migrate your classic pipeline to YAML

-Get started with YAML pipelines by using converting your existing classic pipeline to use YAML.
+Get started with YAML pipelines by using converting your existing Classic pipeline to use YAML.
 YAML-based pipelines enable you to implement your CI/CD strategy as code.
+You can use the **Export as YAML** option to export your YAML from an existing Classic pipeline.

 ## Prerequisites